lorenzoorsingher/ASA_Glovojs/README.md

 - [x] revert back graph building to the old version
 - [x] getClosestDeliveryZones and getRandomSpawnable still use normal bfs
 - [ ] also getClosestDeliveryZones must be updated to use the new parallelized

+- [ ] parcel paths BFSs are duplicated